evamh/Dynamic-Quest-Generation/README.md

 **Note**: Because of the large project size, the full repo can be found at the following link: https://git.arts.ac.uk/22012837/ThesisProject

+For an in-depth explanation of the research process, please check out the *Research Weblog* element in the repo.

 ## Overview

 This is a 3D, RPG style game set in a woodland environment.
 The player controls Fox, a villager in this small town.